IBM/universal-connectors/filter-plugin/logstash-filter-redshift-aws-guardium/README.md

 3. Click **Upload File** and select the [logstash-filter-redshift_guardium_connector.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-redshift-aws-guardium/S3OverRedshiftPackage/logstash-filter-redshift_guardium_connector.zip) plug-in.
 After it is uploaded, click **OK**.
 This step is not necessary for Guardium Data Protection v12.0 and later.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the **Connector name** field.
-6. If the audit logs are to be fetched from s3 directly, use the details from the [redshift-over-s3.conf](redshift-over-s3.conf) file, If the audit logs are to be fetched from Cloudwatch use the details from [redshift-over-cloudwatch.conf](redshift-over-cloudwatch.conf) file.Update the input section to add the details from the corresponding file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+6. To fetch the audit logs from s3 directly, use the details from the [redshift-over-s3.conf](redshift-over-s3.conf) file.
+To fetch the audit logs from Cloudwatch, use the details from the [redshift-over-cloudwatch.conf](redshift-over-cloudwatch.conf) file.
+Update the input section to add the details from the corresponding file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
-7. If the audit logs are to be fetched from s3 directly, use the details from the [redshift-over-s3.conf](redshift-over-s3.conf) file, If the audit logs are to be fetched from Cloudwatch use the details from [redshift-over-cloudwatch.conf](redshift-over-cloudwatch.conf) file.Update the input section to add the details from the corresponding file's input part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+7. To fetch the audit logs from s3 directly, use the details from the [redshift-over-s3.conf](redshift-over-s3.conf) file.
+To fetch the audit logs from Cloudwatch, use the details from the [redshift-over-cloudwatch.conf](redshift-over-cloudwatch.conf) file.
+Update the filter section to add the details from the corresponding file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 8. The "type" fields should match in input and filter configuration sections.
 This field should be unique for every individual connector added.
 9. Click **Save**.
 Guardium validates the new connector.
 After it is validated, it appears in the Configure Universal Connector page.